MariMendM/devops-sandbox/Project003/README.md

   * CodeCommit repository for backend code: input the name of CodeCommit repository created for serverapp in previous section
   * CodeCommit branch name for backend repo: input the name of the branch to be used in serverapp repo created<sup>2</sup>

-NOTE 1) To SSH private instances via jump host:
+:one: To SSH private instances via jump host:
 * Enable SSH Agent Forwarding in SSH client in use
 * Connect to one of public instances using SSH and from inside it, then SSH private instance desired

-NOTE 2) Git normally uses "master" while CodeCommit uses "main"; check the branch names available into AWS CodeCommit console for each repository.
+:two: Git normally uses "master" while CodeCommit uses "main"; check the branch names available into AWS CodeCommit console for each repository.

 ### Open demo